 Graduate Assistants: 4

-Women’s Studies encourages students to reexamine their own lives and the world around them in relation to gender, race, class, and sexuality.
-The curriculum reflects new subjects, theories, and methodologies based on a cross-cultural, multidisciplinary approach to the study of women.
-In the creation of new knowledge, Women’s Studies provides a critique of social, cultural, and institutional structures that include the traditional disciplines.
-Women’s Studies sees itself as connected to the social and political environment outside the university.
+Women’s, Gender and Sexuality Studies encourages students to reexamine their own lives and the world around them in relation to gender, race, class, and sexuality.
+The curriculum reflects new subjects, theories, and methodologies based on a cross-cultural, multidisciplinary approach to the study of women, gender and sexuality.
+In the creation of new knowledge, the field provides a critique of social, cultural, and institutional structures that include the traditional disciplines.
+Women’s, Gender and Sexuality Studies sees itself as connected to the social and political environment outside the university.
 Opportunities are available for internships, independent study, and innovative teaching for undergraduates.
-Students may take a major or minor in Women’s Studies or may enroll in individual courses.
+Students may take a major or minor in Women’s Studies or may enroll in individual courses in the department.

-A concentration in Women’s Studies prepares students for graduate and professional training in a variety of fields.
-Like other B.A. graduates, Women’s Studies majors may enroll in professional study at the graduate level in law, social welfare, education, public administration, and health care; they also find employment and continue on-the-job training in business, social services, public affairs, publishing, and private nonprofit organizations.
-Experience in critical thinking and writing and intensive reflection concerning issues of diversity and multiculturalism prepare Women’s Studies graduates with qualities that employers actively seek.
-Some Women’s Studies graduates find employment with community agencies (women’s centers, counseling centers, battered women’s shelters, rape crisis centers, women’s health centers, women’s vocational agencies), in affirmative action and diversity education (in schools, government agencies, and business), and with campus-based women’s programs.
+Coursework in Women’s, Gender and Sexuality Studies prepares students for graduate and professional training in a variety of fields.
+Like other B.A. graduates, majors may enroll in professional study at the graduate level in law, social welfare, education, public administration, and health care; they also find employment and continue on-the-job training in business, social services, public affairs, publishing, and private nonprofit organizations.
+Experience in critical thinking and writing and intensive reflection concerning issues of diversity and multiculturalism prepare graduates with qualities that employers actively seek.
+Some graduates find employment with community agencies (women’s centers, counseling centers, battered women’s shelters, rape crisis centers, women’s health centers, women’s vocational agencies), in affirmative action and diversity education (in schools, government agencies, and business), and with campus-based women’s programs.

 Degree Requirements for the Major in Women’s Studies

-General Program B.A.: A minimum of 36 credits in Women's Studies including:
+General Program B.A.: A minimum of 36 credits in Women's, Gender and Sexuality Studies courses including: